codio/site/source/docs/teacher/sysadmin.html.md

 - __*.intercom.io__, __cdnjs.cloudflare.com__ and __*.pubnub.com__ are highly recommended as they relate to  the help and support application (Intercom) built into Codio.

+If your institution blocks access to YouTube as a general rule, your IT department can whitelist YouTube access that only allows access to content from registered and accredited educational content repositories.
+See [here](https://support.google.com/youtube/answer/2695317?hl=en-GB) for more information on this.

 ## Ports
 We recommend opening the following ports